Structurebiology-BNL/CryoFEM/README.md

 <img src="https://github.com/Structurebiology-BNL/ResEM/blob/main/utils/flow_chart.png" width=45% height=45%>

 In the manuscript we used our forked version of [OpenFold](https://github.com/empyriumz/openfold), which enables us to use custom template to perform structural predictions.
 Alternatively, one can use ColabFold [official](https://github.com/sokrypton/ColabFold) to implement the proposed workflow.
+See [here](https://github.com/Structurebiology-BNL/ResEM/blob/main/utils/workflow_instructions.MD) for a more detailed instructions to use [ColabFold]((https://github.com/sokrypton/ColabFold)) and [PHENIX](https://phenix-online.org/) to perform the model refinement.

 ## Requirements
 ### Update